 Oil pulling, also called “Kavala” or “Gundusha,” is an age-old Ayurvedic technique that involves swishing a tablespoon of oil in your mouth on an empty stomach for around 20 minutes.
 This action purportedly draws out toxins in your body, primarily to improve oral health but also to improve your overall health.
 Unwanted organisms from the mouth, teeth, gums, and throat are also thought to be removed.

 Though simple, oil pulling is claimed to have extensive health benefits.
-Many claim that oil pulling strengthens gums, whitens teeth and eliminates plaque.
-Others use it as a treatment for Temporomandibular joint (TMJ) problem, an ailment that causes pain and stiffness of the jaw.
+Many claims that oil pulling strengthens gums, whitens teeth and eliminates plaque.
+Others use it as a treatment for the Temporomandibular joint (TMJ) problem, an ailment that causes pain and stiffness in the jaw.
 Oil pulling is also considered one of nature’s most efficient ways to detox the body.

-An ancient Ayurvedic ritual dating back to almost 3,000 years, oil pulling has its origins in India as part of natural healing practices, according to the National Center for Biotechnology Information (NCBI).
-Original practitioners of oil pulling used Sunflower and Sesame oils as a way to promote oral health and detoxification and prevent bleeding gums, decay, dryness of throat, malodor, cracked lips and for strengthening teeth, gums and the jaw.
+An ancient Ayurvedic ritual dating back almost 3,000 years, oil pulling has its origins in India as part of natural healing practices, according to the National Center for Biotechnology Information (NCBI).
+Original practitioners of oil pulling used Sunflower and Sesame oils as a way to promote oral health and detoxification and prevent bleeding gums, decay, dryness of the throat, malodor, cracked lips and strengthening teeth, gums, and jaw.

 How to do it?